Trust-KP/TRUST/Framework/WhatIf/Whatif-Number-Distinction-RH.md

 ## One-Line Summary

-The Riemann Hypothesis is not a statement about an analytic function — it is the claim that Distinction, as formalised in the prime structure of the integers, can only cancel itself at its own Boundary; its resistance to proof for over 160 years is the resistance of any system to proving its deepest symmetry from within itself.
+The Riemann Hypothesis is not merely a statement about an analytic function; it is the claim that Distinction, as formalised in the prime structure of the integers, cancels only at its own Boundary, where the full V₄ possibility of asymmetry collapses into the minimal Z₂ symmetry required for continuation.

 ---